Anti-American sentiment in Iran

-Anti-American sentiment in Iran is not new; the chant "Death to America" has been in use in Iran since at least the Islamic revolution in 1979, along with other phrases often represented as anti-American.
+Anti-American sentiment in Iran has been prominent for decades.
+The chant "Death to America" has been in use in Iran since at least the Islamic revolution in 1979, along with other phrases often represented as anti-American.
 A 1953 coup which involved the CIA was cited as a grievance.
 State-sponsored murals characterised as anti-American dot the streets of Tehran.
 It has been suggested that under Ayatollah Khomeini anti-Americanism was little more than a way to distinguish between domestic supporters and detractors, and even the phrase "Great Satan" which has previously been associated with anti-Americanism, appears to now signify either the United States or the United Kingdom.
+The U.S. Embassy hostage crisis (1979–1981), where 52 Americans were held captive for 444 days, solidified this rhetoric as a pillar of the Islamic Republic’s identity.
+Notably, Khomeini’s anti-Americanism also served domestic political purposes, distinguishing loyalists from critics and consolidating power.

+While "Death to America" remains a staple of official rhetoric, its interpretation has fluctuated.
+During the September 11 attacks, Iranian leaders temporarily softened the chant, translating it as "Down with America" to avoid appearing supportive of terrorism.
+Behind the scenes, historical records reveal pragmatic engagements, such as Khomeini’s secret 1979 overtures to the Carter administration to secure his return to Iran.

 Some studies show that anti-Americanism in Iran is related to support for political Islam.
 US attempts to cripple Iran's economy have also significantly made Anti-American sentiment more common.
 Students from Tehran have been documented saying about US sanctions: “The more they push, the more it will lead to a rise in anti-Americanism.” and "It’s just a vicious circle."
+This alignment is evident in the rhetoric of groups like Hezbollah and Iraqi militias, which adopted "Death to America" under Iranian influence.
+However, public opinion in Iran is nuanced; some polls suggest anti-Americanism is less pervasive among citizens than official narratives imply, though U.S. sanctions have exacerbated hostility.